 Adult top 5: Deboned Chicken, Chicken Meal, Oatmeal, Ground Barley, Chicken Fat

 Both lead with deboned chicken + chicken meal — identical protein anchor.
 The divergence starts at position three.
 Adult uses oatmeal and ground barley as the primary grain base, with peas appearing later in the ingredient deck.
 Puppy brings peas up to position three and uses sorghum (a gluten-free whole grain) as the primary grain.
-Both approaches avoid corn, wheat, and soy, but Adult's grain-forward structure is rubric-positive while Puppy's pea-forward structure keeps legume protein density higher.
+Both approaches avoid corn, wheat, and soy, but Puppy's dual marine DHA and supplemental taurine lift it to A/90, while Adult's grain-forward base lands at B/78.

 Where the Puppy formula pulls ahead